Google Code Jam 2012 – Qualification Round

 testcases = input()

-for caseNr in xrange(0, testcases):
+for caseNr in range(0, testcases):

 A, B = line2intlist(raw_input())

-print("Case #%i: %i" % (caseNr+1, recycled(A, B, liste)))
+print("Case #%i: %i" % (caseNr + 1, recycled(A, B, liste)))

 Problem D: Hall of Mirrors